Carthage.. Tunisian whispers from the past

 ADVERTISEMENT

-In the ninth century BC, on board a ship loaded with treasures, a Phoenician princess fled from Lebanon to Tunisia to establish a city on a Tunisian knoll 57 meters above sea level, 15 km from the current capital of Tunisia, and along 3 km on the White Sea coast, it is the city of "Carthage" in its infancy, which will later be the nucleus of an influential civilization in the history of the Mediterranean countries, and that Phoenician princess did not know what the future holds for that city from Great events and historical imprint that historians will emulate over time.
+In the ninth century BC, aboard a ship loaded with treasures, a Phoenician princess fled Lebanon for Tunisia and founded a city on a Tunisian knoll 57 meters above sea level, about 15 km from the modern capital, along a three-kilometre stretch of the Mediterranean coast.
+This was Carthage in its infancy, destined to become the nucleus of a powerful civilization in Mediterranean history, though the Phoenician princess could not have known the great events and lasting historical imprint the city would leave.

 Show key points